-The students will connect their circuit(s) to the VNA RF cables for the measurements.
+The students will connect their circuit(s) to the coaxial RF cables having 3.5mm male connectors for the measurements.
 The implemented circuits should be structurally reliable enough to handle mechanical forces such as torquing and cable tension.
 The competition committee does not accept any responsibility in case of physical damages during the competition.
 The designs meeting the technical design rules will be evaluated during the competition.